BrianHicks/brianthicks.com/content/post/candy-and-allowances-parent-child-communication-in-elm.md

 ## Done!

-I omitted a few parts from this post to keep it conscise, but you can grab the final version of the code at [BrianHicks/candy-and-allowances](https://github.com/BrianHicks/candy-and-allowances) on Github.
+I omitted a few parts from this post to keep it concise, but you can grab the final version of the code at [BrianHicks/candy-and-allowances](https://github.com/BrianHicks/candy-and-allowances) on GitHub.
 That includes my final implementation of child-to-parent communication, as well as the view functions.

 To sum up:

 - You can communicate to child components by calling their `update` function with the `Msg`s that they define.
-This is probably possible in your application *right now* if you're follwoing the Elm Architecture.
+This is probably possible in your application *right now* if you're following the Elm Architecture.

 - Some small changes to the child component's `update` function let you set up a feedback loop back to the parent.
-A real life version of this might look like updating the parent's view from a scrollbar: messsages would indicate the percent scrolled, and the parent could update its offset accordingly.
+A real life version of this might look like updating the parent's view from a scroll bar: messages would indicate the percent scrolled, and the parent could update its offset accordingly.

   This pattern should scale up just fine, as well.
 If you need more messages, make another union type for them (called, for example, `MsgOut` and using a similar way.)
-That said, if a child component has a huge number of events the parent needs to handle, it may be a sign that you either need to split functionality out to mulitple children or make the child part of the parent to begin with.
+That said, if a child component has a huge number of events the parent needs to handle, it may be a sign that you either need to split functionality out to multiple children or make the child part of the parent to begin with.
 A minimal interface here will make your child components much easier to reuse.